 The growth of e-commerce in the past decade is astounding. eMarketer expects retail e-commerce sales will increase to $4.058 trillion in 2020.
-The rapid growth of the e-commerce world has led to an increase in the demand for product explainer videos.
+The rapid growth of the e-commerce world has led to an increase in the demand for product animated explainer videos.

-Product explainer videos used to be a “nice-thing-to-have” in your website/online store a few years ago, but they have made it clear that they are here to stay now.
+These videos used to be a “nice-thing-to-have” in your website/online store a few years ago, but they have made it clear that they are here to stay now.

 Explainer videos focus on product and service.

 Unlike copywriting, these video clips focus on the product you’re selling.
 Copywriting, on the other hand, requires a few paragraphs to build the right momentum for pitching your product.

 With that said, the core element that makes an explainer video great is the script.
 To write a compelling script for your explainer, you need to pay attention to these 6 details:

 - Diction : Choose words that can be visualized easily.